dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 		DJIDrone.getDjiCamera().setReceivedVideoDataCallBack(mReceivedVideoDataCallBack);
 	}
 ~~~
-Let's run through this chunk of code.
+Let's work our way through this chunk of code.

 Firstly, we associate our object **mDjiGLSurfaceView** with the **DjiSurfaceView_02** element we created in our **activity_fpv.xml** file just before.
 ~~~java
 mDjiGLSurfaceView = (DjiGLSurfaceView)findViewById(R.id.DjiSurfaceView_02);
 mDjiGLSurfaceView.start();
 ~~~
-We then set the value of our callback function **mReceivedVideoDataCallBack** that we just declared above.
+We then set our callback function **mReceivedVideoDataCallBack** that we just declared above.
 ~~~java
 mReceivedVideoDataCallBack = new DJIReceivedVideoDataCallBack(){
 @Override